Purchased With His Own Blood (Acts 20:28)

 to feed the church of God, which He hath purchased with His own blood.”

-(Acts 20:28) is another passage of scripture that many Trinitarians, and many of us who classify ourselves as “Oneness” (UPC, PAW, Apostolic, Pentecostal, etc…) have historically promoted in reference to Jesus as God.
-We sometimes ask others the question; “When did God have blood?” then proclaim the answer to be “When God came to earth as the infant Jesus Christ.”
+(Acts 20:28) is another passage of scripture that many Trinitarians and many of us who classify ourselves as “Oneness” (UPC, PAW, Apostolic, Pentecostal, etc…) have historically promoted Jesus as God.
+We sometimes ask others the question; “When did God have blood?” and then proclaim the answer to be “When God came to earth as the infant Jesus Christ.”